-Trump increasingly weary of staffers’ stall tactics
+‘To hell with it’: Trump increasingly weary of staff advice

 Some aides insist that Trump has long been aware of his staff’s management strategies, and was merely playing along with their schemes.
 But the recent changes in how Trump interacts with his staff have also been driven by a shake-up in White House personnel that includes the weakening of the chief of staff, John Kelly.

-Over the last six weeks, the decision-making process overseen by Porter has largely broken down, giving Trump’s outside confidants a new opening.
+Over the last six weeks, the decision-making process overseen by Porter has mostly broken down, giving Trump’s outside confidants a new opening.

 Some of those outsiders were once insiders.
 Now gone, they’ve seized the opportunity to influence Trump once again.